ztz1989/FloWatcher-DPDK/run_to_completion/README.md

 ## Usage:
  * compile with "make", just like any DPDK application
  * the default RX port is 0, we can change it by editing the PORT_ID macro.
 The default number of per-port queues is 1, we can change it with the RX_RINGS macro.
+Both macros are defined in the main.h header file.
  Better interface for setting the parameters will be provided very soon.
  * to run it: sudo ./build/FloWatcher -c 111

   "111" is just an example, we can choose any 3 lcores available.